“In order to improve the mind, we ought less to learn, than to contemplate.” -Rene Descartes

 Northridge, CA 91330, USA

-Dr. Shahnam Mirzaei is an assistant professor in the Department of Electrical and Computer Engineering at the California
+Dr. Shahnam Mirzaei is an associate professor in the Department of Electrical and Computer Engineering at the California

 State University, Northridge.
 He has received his Ph.D. from University of California, Santa Barbara (UCSB) in the